 A cover sheet for the application is available on this web page and must accompany the proposal.
 The cover sheet allows the PI to name competent potential reviewers.
 We ask that PI’s approach reviewers prior to submission to confirm their willingness to review.
-Three reviewers are selected by the Chair (David J. Kupfer, MD) or Co-Chairs (Judy L. Cameron, PhD and Paul A. Pilkonis, PhD) to evaluate a proposal.
+Three reviewers are selected by the Chair (David J. Kupfer, MD) or Co-Chairs (Daniel J. Buysse, MD and Judy L. Cameron, PhD) to evaluate a proposal.

 Guidance for Special Circumstances

 (1) Internal Review for Co-Investigators on grants from other departments/institutions:

 Members of the faculty in the Department of Psychiatry often participate as co-investigators for applications in which the PI works in another department at the University of Pittsburgh or at another university.
 These applications must be reviewed by the RRC if the level of effort by the co-investigator in Psychiatry exceeds 10%.
 We make this stipulation to ensure that investigators within Psychiatry receive the best possible advice about such collaborations.
 We also believe that our internal review process will help to improve the quality of outside applications.